THE NORMAN L. AND ROSELEA J. GOLDBERG LECTURES IN ART HISTORY

 Support for our annual art history speakers comes from the estate of Dr. and Mrs. Norman Goldberg.
 Dr. Goldberg had a lifelong interest in British landscape painting and was author of John Crome the Elder.
 A number of prominent art historians have participated in the Goldberg Lectures since their inception in 2001.

-First Goldberg Lecture this semester:
+Upcoming Goldberg Lecture this semester:

-Past speakers include the following:
+Past Speaker include the following:

 John Ott , "Hale Woodruff's Antiprimitivist History of Global Art"